mojaloop/helm/mojaloop-iam/docs/permission-model.md

 rule.
 If an irreducible case appears, the decision endpoint is the one place a condition could be evaluated, and it gets priced against that concrete case.

-## Resource names: one noun, many services
+## Resource names: one name, many spellings

 Services keep their own vocabularies.
 The same real-world thing is `widgets` in one document, `components` in another, `parts` in a third, and the ids are